mjordan/bagit_indexer/README.md

 * PHP 5.5.0 or higher.
 * [Composer](https://getcomposer.org)
 * An [Elasticsearch server](https://www.elastic.co/products/elasticsearch) version 5.x or higher.
+  * Scripts in the 'vagrant' directory will help you set up an Elasticsearch instance for testing.

 To install the Bagit Indexer: